Queensland inland freight route capacity and safety

 Many sections of the corridor have aged pavement, narrow seal widths and ﬂooding vulnerabilities.
 This reduces the efficiency, productivity and safety of the route.
 There are also several bridges along the route that constrain the types of heavy vehicles that can be used.

-The Infrastructure Priority List also includes a broader Priority Initiative for an Inland Queensland road network upgrade, which includes the Inland Freight Route.
+The Infrastructure Priority List also includes a broader proposal for an Inland Queensland road network upgrade, which includes the Inland Freight Route.

-The initiative aims to improve the productive capacity and safety of the Inland Freight Route, enhancing its role as an alternative to the Bruce Highway.
-This initiative could be addressed through:
+The proposal aims to improve the productive capacity and safety of the Inland Freight Route, enhancing its role as an alternative to the Bruce Highway.
+This proposal could be addressed through:

 - improving pavement condition